 While the park has expanded into California Adventure and offering newer rides some things remain the same.

-You will most likely see smiles on everyone’s faces you see (people watching is one of my favorite things to do there), and yes you will encounter lines but over the years and our many Disneyland trips we have it down pat now as to what we bring, and there is a reason for every single item.
+You will most likely see smiles on everyone’s faces and people watching is one of my favorite things to do.
+Yes you will encounter lines but over the years and our many Disneyland trips we have it down pat now as to what we bring.
+There is a reason for every single item.

 Let us share a few of our most helpful Disneyland tips for families with you so your day will be even more magical!!